 Arthur Solomon, a former sports journalist, also was an SVP/senior counselor at Burson-Marsteller.
 Solomon played key roles in managing some of the most significant national and international sports marketing and non-sports programs.

-“Their first responsibility is to make money," Solomon says.
+“Their first responsibility is to make money," he says.
+As such, they attempt to cover up scandals.
 Leaks to the media or government revelations are the only ways damaging things such as scandals go public, he adds.

-Solomon believes a big reputation management issue in this case is that MLB is keeping too much in-house.
+Solomon believes a big reputation mistake is that MLB is keeping too much in-house.

 “I think the commissioner's action doesn’t seem like a complete solution to the problem,” he says.
 “When any business investigates itself, there always is a suspicion of the entire truth not being told.
 Baseball is investigating itself—its own staff."
 What's happened reminds Solomon of similar PR crises where too many people were spared.
 "Top management must be fingered,” he says.

-The PR takeaway, of course, is never lie to the press.
+One of the PR takeaways here, of course, is never lie to the press.
 Similarly, avoid saying anything to the media you can’t prove.

-Though PR commonsense mostly argues against the “no comment” response, Beltrán would have been better off using it.
+Though PR law usually argues against the “no comment” response, Beltrán would have been better off using it.
 He’d have been justified, too.
 The commissioner’s investigation was ongoing at the time he responded.
-"I can’t comment about an ongoing investigation" would have been a much better response than lying, which Beltrán did.
+'I can’t comment about an ongoing investigation' would have been a much better response than lying, which is what Beltrán did.